Powerlearnproject/se-assignment-day-2-git-and-github-bit-worm/README.md

 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?

+-> Version control is keeping track of project changes and being able save key points of a project which you can check on and return to at any point during development.
+All your changes, creation, deletion, editing are being monitored.

+GitHub is porpular sing it is free, it provide a wide range of features which are easy to use, it intergrates well with git.
+Some features include, code collaboration with branches and merging, an editor on the platform.

+Version control helps with code integrity by providing a way to monitor and view every change being made on the project.
+This means you will always know what was done and when it was done.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?

+-> To create a new repostory on github;

+On the right side of the top bar in github, there is a + sign with a dropdown arrow, when you click there is a menu with options one being new repository.
+When you click on it you will be taken to a page where you can create your repository.

+Important:

+  - The name should not match in of your existing repositories.
+  - There's an option to add a dsescription to your repo, which would give information about your repo.
+  - Your repo can be public or private, public means anyone can see it, also anyone can fork it, clone, star.
+This is important if you want collaboration on your repo.
+A private repo is only visible to you and collaboration isn't possible.
+  - A README.md file.
+This is often used to describe your project, provide documentation, a wiki for users visiting your project.
+This is a very important file in your project.
+  - There's gitignore.
+This means there are some files that you can choose not to keep track of.
+What you add in .gitignore will be ignored by git.
+  - License.
+You can choose some liseces, provided on github for your project.
+Example the MIT license means anyone can use what is in your repo, edit it anyway they want and use it for their own work.

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?

+->

 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?